ealvar3z/hackathon/README.md

     - `LXDR-Link`
     - `LXDR-Router v1`

-This repository is not currently trying to be:
+This repository does not try to be:

 - a bespoke transport stack
 - a TAK server